Russian literature: Medieval and early modern era

 The main type of Old Russian historical literature were chronicles, most of them anonymous.
 The oldest one is the Primary Chronicle or Tale of Nestor the Chronicler (c.
 1115).
-The oldest surviving manuscripts include the Laurentian Codex of 1377 and the Hypatian Codex dating to the 1420s.
+Nestor was an influential East Slavic monk.
+At age 17 he entered the Kyivan Cave Monastery, and then in the 1080's he became known for writing “Account about the Life and Martyrdom of the Blessed Passion Bearers Boris and Gleb”.The oldest surviving manuscripts include the Laurentian Codex of 1377 and the Hypatian Codex dating to the 1420s.
 Anonymous works include The Tale of Igor's Campaign (a 12th century prose poem masterpiece) and Praying of Daniel the Immured.
 Hagiographies (жития святых) formed a popular literary genre in Old Russian literature.
 The first notable hagiographer was Nestor the Chronicler, who wrote about the lives of Boris and Gleb, the first saints of Kievan Rus', and the abbot Theodosius.
 The Life of Alexander Nevsky is a well-known example, which combines political realism and hagiographical ideals, and concentrates on the key events of Alexander Nevsky's political career.
 The earliest account of a pilgrimage is The Pilgrimage of the Abbot Daniel, which records the journey of Daniel the Traveller to the Holy Land.
 Complex epic works such as The Tale of the Destruction of Ryazan recall the havoc caused by the Mongol invasions.
 Other notable Russian literary works include Zadonschina, Physiologist, Synopsis and A Journey Beyond the Three Seas.
 Medieval Russian literature had an overwhelmingly religious character and used an adapted form of the Church Slavonic language with many South Slavic elements.